qiaojunfeng/WannierDatasets/docs/src/api/model.md

 # Model

-The [`Model`](@ref Model) `struct` abstracts a single Wannierization, it contains all the necessary information for maximally localization of the crystal structure.
+The [`Model`](@ref) is a Julia `struct` that abstracts a single Wannierization, it contains all the necessary information for maximally localization of the crystal structure.

 ```@meta
 CurrentModule = Wannier